 Many municipalities have established electronic take-back programs with collection sites.
 If you are not sure where this is near you, a simple internet search usually can provide some location options.

-Once the e-waste is ready for processing, the recyclables are manually sorted because different electronics often require different disposal methods.
+Once the e-waste is ready for materials processing, the recyclables are manually sorted because different electronics often require different disposal methods.
 After this is a more thorough disassembly to further separate the individual materials.

 Advancements in equipment and access together make the evolution of recycling an integral part of environmental protection and preservation.